Fatal Fury 2

-Fatal Fury 2, known as in Japan, is a 1992 fighting game developed and published by SNK for arcades.
+Fatal Fury 2 (Note: Known in Japan as Garō Densetsu 2: Aratanaru Tatakai (餓狼伝説２ ～新たなる闘い～, Garō Densetsu 2: Aratanaru Tatakai)) is a 1992 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
 It is the second installment in the Fatal Fury franchise and the sequel to Fatal Fury: King of Fighters (1991).
 It was later ported to several home systems, including the Super Nintendo Entertainment System and Sega Genesis by Takara.
 Its updated version, Fatal Fury Special, was released in 1993.

 The game introduced Kim Kaphwan, the first Taekwondo and the first Korean character in fighting games, and Mai Shiranui, one of SNK's mascots, their primary sex symbol, and one of the most well-known female video game characters.
 Both of them went on to become mainstays in both Fatal Fury games as well as The King of Fighters series.